-Often referred to as Low-Temperature Pasteurization; A process that involves a highly monitored lower process temperature, usually over a longer duration of time; often used to reduce stress & to maintain the texture of the product.
+Often referred to as Low-Temperature Pasteurization; A process that involves a highly monitored lower process temperature (less than boiling), usually over a longer duration of time; often used to reduce stress & to maintain the texture of the product.
 Some of our lug lids are suitable for this process.

 Phenolic Lids come with a polycone liner provides a wedge-type seal that seals both across the top of the container and the inside diameter.
 This black bottle cap is stress crack-resistant and offers superior torque retention and excellent sealing characteristics.

 A compound applied during manufacturing to lids for applications such as food canning and vacuum packing, because it provides a tamper evident and hermetic seal (or airtight seal.)
 When you open a metal closure and hear the “POP” noise, you know you have opened a plastisol lined closure.
 There are different plastisol formulas that determine the suitable applications such as standard, pasteurization, and hi-heat.

 The piece of equipment used in the Pressure Canning Process.
 Please note: this is NOT the equivalent of a pressure cooker.
 They are two distinct pieces of equipment and are not capable of performing the same function.

 The preservation process uses a combination of temperature and pressure to raise temperatures inside the jar above boiling.
 Some foods (like low acid foods) may only be canned using the Pressure Canning Process in order to kill the bacterium Clostridium botulinum.